Healthy Homes Assessment Kenepuru

 Insulation Kenepuru

-Insulation for underfloor and ceilings is required on all rental houses since 1 July 2019.
-All landlords and property managers should make sure the insulation meets standards that are in line with the latest quality.
-In some cases, old ceiling insulation as well as insulation within the subfloor space might need to be replaced or replaced.
+Insulation for underfloor and ceilings is required on all rental houses from 1 July 2019.
+Property managers and landlords should make sure that the insulation is up to standards that are in line with the latest standard.
+In some cases, an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.

-A well-insulated property can reduce condensation and reduce the chances of mould and damp, and also makes more easy to allow the house to hold heat.
+A house that is well-insulated can reduce condensation and lower the chance of mould and damp, as well as making it easier to the house to hold heat.

-The "R" signifies thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The higher the R-value, the more effective the insulation.

 Kenepuru Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building it is also about the outside.
-You must ensure there is somewhere for surface and ground water to go and also stop it from getting inside.
-When it comes to moisture and damp it is usually the concerns you don’t notice that can become a big problem, causing the property to suffer and affecting your tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about the inside It’s about having to make sure there is somewhere for rain, surface and ground water to go and stop it from coming into the building.
+When it comes to moisture and damp it is usually not apparent that it could be a huge problem that can cause the property to suffer and affecting the tenant’s health.

-Properties that are rented must have efficient drainage to get rid of rainwater, storm water, and ground water, including an appropriate runoff or outfall.
-Making sure that the water is able to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties require to have efficient drainage to eliminate rainwater, storm water and ground water, including an appropriate runoff or outfall.
+Making sure that the water is able to go and that it can’t linger underneath the buildings is an essential part of keeping your property dry.

-Alongside a drainage system to prevent water ingress, if the rental has an enclosed gap between floorboards and the ground, a ground water barrier must be installed if it is reasonably practicable to do so.
+Alongside a drainage system to avoid moisture from entering, if your rental has an enclosed gap between your flooring and soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.

 moisture ingress and drainage inspection